-Assessment of 2018 Key Objectives by the Compensation Committee
+Assessment of 2019 Key Objectives by the Compensation Committee

-The Compensation Committee determined that management's performance would be assessed based on a "team" basis.
-In the experience of the Compensation Committee, this approach has fostered strong relationships among senior executives, which, in turn, has been to the long-term benefit of the Shareholders.
-To determine the percentage of annual incentive (cash bonus) compensation to be paid to each NEO, the Compensation Committee considered, for each of the 2018 Key Objectives, the allocation and proposed achievement rate suggested by management.
-In assessing the performance of management in respect of the 2018 Key Objectives, the Compensation Committee considered, among other things, regular progress reports prepared by management, as well as a management presentation summarizing the Corporation's performance for the 2018 Financial Year.
+The Compensation Committee assessed management's performance based on a "team" basis.
+This approach fosters strong relationships among senior executives, to the long-term benefit of the shareholders.
+To determine the percentage of annual incentive compensation paid to each NEO, the Compensation Committee considered, for each 2019 key objective, the allocation and achievement rate.
+During the 2019 Financial Year, 11 of 14 objectives were met or exceeded, and 3 were below expectations.